Down on Sunset

-Down on Sunset is the title of the third studio album by singer-songwriter & producer Thomas Anders, released in 1992.
+Down on Sunset is the third studio album by singer-songwriter and producer Thomas Anders, released in 1992.
 It is produced by Ralf Stemmann and Christian De Walden (Brigitte Nielsen) and contains Neil Sedaka's classic Laughter in the Rain.
 Several songs were co-written by Thomas Anders aka Chris Copperfield.

-The same year the album was re-released in Japan.
+The same year, the album was re-released in Japan.

 How Deep Is Your Love and Standing Alone (duet with Glenn Medeiros) were released as singles.

-In 1995 My One And Only was covered in Spanish by Kiara and How Deep Is Your Love was covered by Danny de Munk.
+In 1995, My One And Only was covered in Spanish by Kiara and How Deep Is Your Love was covered by Danny de Munk.

-In 1998 this album was re-released as How Deep Is Your Love by Spectrum and Universal.
+In 1998, this album was re-released as How Deep Is Your Love by Spectrum and Universal.